metno/MMS/README.md

 # MMS
 Documentation of the Met Messaging System, most of the documentation is on the Wiki (https://github.com/metno/MMS/wiki)

+## Terminology
+### Production hub
+A unit that has the capacity to run custom code to process data and provide metadata, metrics and emits messages about events.
+An example is an instance of ecFlow accompanied by an mmsd (MMS daemon).

+### mmsd
+A process providing metadata about the production hub it represents.

 ## Architecture (C4)

 ### Context